arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### Posthumanism

 Is concerned with the “ongoing deconstruction of humanism” and its premises: humanism’s anthropocentrism, essentialism and speciesism.
-It is informed by post anthropocentric ethics, politics, and ecology, and looks toward notions of embodiment and material entanglement between humans and a “more-than-human” world.
+It is informed by post-anthropocentric ethics, politics, and ecology, and looks toward notions of embodiment and material entanglement between humans and a “more-than-human” world.
 It emphasizes becoming over being.

 ### Personas

+#### Anya Muraw

+#### Carl Brompton

+#### High Priest Orion Lumis

+#### Maya Chena

+#### Merche Cadiz

+#### Sierra Taras